The Placebo of Prayer

 And I don’t consider the rationalizations for those benign instances to be a valid offset for all the aforementioned reasons.
 They dull rationality and make fuzzy the lines that tell us when to knock off the childish bullshit and get real.

 You have faith that people are smart enough to know what’s harmless and what isn’t?
 I don’t.
 One dead child is more than enough to end that discussion, but know that this kind of thing happens every single day to one degree or another.
-And I got news for you, fella.
-Donna was an intelligent, well-educated woman, and I see no reason to discount the cumulative effect of a lifetime of self-reinforced prayer delusions that brought her to a much larger folly.
-And far beyond Donna and her fate, this mindset hurts society in a far more impactful big picture sense.
+And I got news for you, Nina was an intelligent, well-educated, worldly woman, and I see no reason to discount the cumulative effect of a lifetime of self-reinforced prayer delusions that brought her to a much larger folly.
+And far beyond Nina and her fate, this mindset hurts society in a far more impactful “big picture” sense.

 I am unapologetic in my position and I see no valid reason to sugarcoat it.
 Besides, someone’s got to be a dick about it.